-Gary Nuber began his career in the became a Steward for his bargaining unit represented by the United Food and Commercial Workers (UFCW).
+ary Nuber began his career in the labor movement in 1981, when he became a Steward for his bargaining unit represented by the United Food and Commercial Workers (UFCW).
 He went on to become the Chief Steward and a Bargaining Committee member.
 In 1987, after several years of attending the University of Wisconsin on a part-time basis, he enrolled as a full-time student.
 In 1988, Nuber received an Associate of Arts Degree.
 In 1990, he completed his Bachelor of Arts degree, with a major in Sociology.
 Finally, in 1992, he was awarded a Master's of Industrial and Labor Relations degree.